gatsbyjs/gatsby/docs/blog/gatsby-v2.md

 ### React 16

 We upgraded from React 15 to 16.
-The React 16 was a huge release for the React ecosystem with support for fragments, error boundaries, portals, support for custom DOM attributes, improved server-side rendering, and reduced file size.
+React 16 was a huge release for the React ecosystem with support for fragments, error boundaries, portals, support for custom DOM attributes, improved server-side rendering, and reduced file size.

 [Read the React 16 release blog post](https://reactjs.org/blog/2017/09/26/react-v16.0.html).